Frequently Asked Questions

 - Do you offer a free get-acquainted session?

-- What are your office hours for weekend intensives?
+- What are your office hours for private intensives?

 - What is your cancellation policy?